Sarhan41/stay-finder/README.md

 ## Technologies Used

-This Hotel Booking Website is built using modern web technologies:
+This Hotel Finding Website is built using modern web technologies:

 - **React**: The core framework used for building the user interface and managing application state.